Vaccinations move to nursing homes as pandemic rages in California

 NEW YORK (Reuters) -The U.S. government and two of the nation’s largest pharmacy chains on Monday began inoculating nursing home residents against COVID-19, among the first Americans besides healthcare workers to get the vaccine.

-The vaccinations, carried out under a program led by Walgreens Boots Alliance Inc and CVS Health Corp is the latest effort to reign in a pandemic that has killed more than 317,000 Americans and strained healthcare systems.
+The vaccinations, carried out under a program led by Walgreens Boots Alliance Inc and CVS Health Corp, are the latest effort to rein in a pandemic that has killed more than 317,000 Americans and strained healthcare systems.

-California, which has been hard hit by the latest surge in infections, had no more intensive care unit beds available in the Los Angeles area or in the state’s San Joaquin Valley agricultural hub, Governor Gavin Newsom said on Monday.
+California, an epicenter in the latest surge in infections, had no more intensive care unit beds available in the heavily populated Los Angeles area or in the state’s San Joaquin Valley agricultural hub, Governor Gavin Newsom said on Monday.

+Newsom said California had so far not seen any cases of the highly infectious new strain of the virus that has emerged in Britain, prompting dozens of countries to close their borders to the UK.

+The United States has not imposed travel restrictions from Britain in the face of the mutant strain.
+Three airlines, acting at the request of New York Governor Andrew Cuomo, have agreed to screen passengers flying into John F. Kennedy International Airport.

-The U.S. Food and Drug Administration has authorized emergency use of two COVID-19 vaccines, one developed by Pfizer Inc and German partner BioNTech SE that was cleared on Dec.
-11, and one from Moderna Inc that was approved on Friday.
+The U.S. Food and Drug Administration has authorized emergency use of two COVID-19 vaccines, one developed by Pfizer Inc and German partner BioNTech SE and the second from Moderna Inc.

 Some 2.9 million shots of the Pfizer/BioNTech vaccine were distributed last week, mostly to healthcare workers, with more than 500,000 people inoculated as of Sunday afternoon.
 The first Moderna injections were administered on Monday.

-About 7.9 million doses of the two shots are being distributed nationwide this week, including on Christmas Day on Friday if necessary, according to U.S. Army General Gustave Perna, who oversees vaccine distribution through the Trump administration’s Operation Warp Speed program.
+About 7.9 million doses of the two shots are being distributed nationwide this week, including on Christmas Day if necessary, said U.S. Army General Gustave Perna, who oversees vaccine distribution through the Trump administration’s Operation Warp Speed program.

 More than 1,300 long-term care facilities were expected to begin vaccinations on Monday, Perna told a news conference.